MaVeN-13TTN/alx-airbnb-database/database-adv-script/README.md

 - Used to get all users and all bookings, even if a user has no booking or a booking is not linked to a user
 - If there's no match in one table, NULL values are returned for that table's columns

+## Types of Subqueries Implemented

+### 1. Non-correlated Subquery
+- A subquery that can be executed independently of the outer query
+- Used to find all properties where the average rating is greater than 4.0
+- The subquery calculates the average rating for each property, and the outer query filters based on this result

+### 2. Correlated Subquery
+- A subquery that depends on the outer query for its values
+- Used to find users who have made more than 3 bookings
+- The subquery references the outer query's table to count bookings for each user

 ## File Structure

-- `joins_queries.sql`: Contains the SQL queries implementing the different types of joins
+- `joins_queries.sql`: Contains SQL queries implementing different types of joins
+- `subqueries.sql`: Contains SQL queries implementing different types of subqueries

 ## Database Schema Overview